2024 Workshop Schedule

 Howard Rains is an artist and fiddler from Texas, now living in Kansas, who comes from a family rich in both of those traditions.
 Howard plays rare, old tunes learned from friends, family, mentors, and old recordings.
 As much known for his painting as his fiddling, Howard has spent many years painting watercolor portraits of his fellow musicians and is also the lead artist and graphic designer for Tiki Parlour Recordings in Los Angeles.

-Joe Wack has played guitar, banjo, and old time fiddle since his teens and twenties.
-He moved from West Virginia in the early 90’s and is retired after a career in television and movie animation.
-For the past fifteen-plus years he has hosted the monthly Audubon Center jam in Debs Park, Los Angeles.
+Joe Wack has played guitar, banjo, and fiddle since his teens and twenties.
+He moved from W.Va. to Los Angeles in the early 90's and is retired after a career in television and movie animation.
+For the past eighteen years he has hosted the monthly Audubon Center Jam in Debs Park, Los Angeles.

 Pat Mac Swyney grew up in Chicago and Los Angeles listening to his mother’s Dubliners and Bing Crosby records.
-Pat began playing traditional music in 1982 and currently lives on the windswept steppes of north Los Angeles County where he plays Old-Time with Sausage Grinder, Trad.
-Jazz with The Swing Riots Quirktette; Balkan with Nevenka & Orkestar Pečurka; & Irish with The Dirty Mickeys; Pat holds a degree in Anthropology from UC Santa Barbara and has subsequently never worked outside the music and food service industries.
+Pat began playing traditional music in 1982 and currently lives on the windswept steppes of north Los Angeles County where he plays Trad.
+Jazz with The SWING RIOTS Quirktette; Balkan & Near Eastern with NEVENKA & PEČURKA; Irish with The DIRTY MICKEYS; & Old-Time with SAUSAGE GRINDER.
+Pat holds a degree in Anthropology from UC Santa Barbara and has subsequently never worked outside the music and food service industries.

 Meet our Artistic Director